hack-a-chain-software/jump.project/packages/contracts/audit_review.md

 This document refers to audit on commit hash ddb92dda6eb779ac854471eeda817abeacfc054e

 ## 3. Inadequate implementation leads to loss of rewards (xJUMP)
+### Acknowledged

+The issue is acknowledged, however the staking contract will be discontinued as the team opted to go along only with the xJUMP model for token staking.

+The staking contract has been excluded from the repository.

 ## 4. Insufficient Access Controls on NFT Minting (locked_token)